This Guidance is no longer in effect and is for historical purposes only.

 Subject: SARS-CoV-2 (causative agent for human CoVID-19) Testing in Animals

-This document describes procedures and criteria for testing pets, livestock, and other animals for SARS-CoV2, the viral agent of COVID-19, in California.
-These protocols have been jointly developed by the California Department of Food and Agriculture (CDFA) Animal Health Branch (AHB) and the California Department of Public Health (CDPH) Veterinary Public Health Section (VPHS) to provide guidance for veterinarians considering SARS-CoV2 infection in patients.
+This document describes procedures and criteria for testing pets, livestock, and other animals for SARS-CoV-2, the viral agent of the COVID-19 outbreak.
+These protocols have been jointly developed by the California Department of Food and Agriculture (CDFA) Animal Health Branch (AHB) and the California Department of Public Health (CDPH) Veterinary Public Health Section (VPHS) to guide veterinarians considering SARS-CoV-2 infection in patients.
 These protocols are consistent with the positions of the United States Department of Agriculture (USDA), the U.S. Centers for Disease Control and Prevention (CDC), and the American Veterinary Medical Association (AVMA).
-At this time, the available empirical evidence does not support domestic animals as a source of SARS-COV-2 infection for humans.
-Therefore, testing of animals for SARS-CoV2 may be conducted only under specified circumstances in order to conserve resources for human testing.
+At this time, the available empirical evidence does not support animals as a source of SARS-CoV-2 infection for humans.
+Therefore,

 Animal Testing Guidance:

 - Routine testing of animals for SARS-CoV-2 is not informative or recommended (see references below)

 When the animal has current signs of clinical illness, including a documented fever, for which other causes have been ruled out and one of the following occur.